 The most common culprits behind food allergies are:

 There are a lot of different factors that influence whether someone develops food allergies.
 “Genetic predisposition plays the largest role,” Dr. Cassell said.
 But nutrition, lifestyle, food exposures and hygiene can also play a part.

-If you have a food allergy, you’ll probably develop symptoms within 30 minutes to two hours after contact with the suspected allergen.
+If you have an allergic reaction to a food, you’ll probably develop symptoms within 30 minutes to two hours after contact with the suspected allergen.
 Symptoms could include:

 - Swollen lips, tongue or throat

 You’ll need emergency care for these symptoms since they can be life-threatening reactions.